Get insider access

 7.4 Wired Gaming

-The Bose QuietComfort Headphones are very good for gaming.
+The Bose QuietComfort Headphones are satisfactory for gaming.
 Unlike their predecessor, their analog cable has an in-line mic, offering a good overall performance so your teammates will hear you clearly.
 Their bass-heavy sound can also help emphasize sound effects like footsteps without completely drowning out dialogue and instruments.
 They have a comfortable fit suitable for long gaming sessions, too.

 Pros